sallamy2580/script-solana-nft/README.md

 ### Finding your Candy Machine ID

-* If you do not know your candy machine ID, at the time of writting this magiceden has an open endpoint at https://api-mainnet.magiceden.io/all_collections (ctrl f search your project, property: candyMachineIds) if it is not present try searching your nft on https://explorer.solana.com/ by its mint address.
+* If you do not know your candy machine ID, at the time of writting this magiceden has an open endpoint at https://api-mainnet.magiceden.io/all_collections (ctrl f search your project, property: candyMachineIds).
+If your project is not present (or candyMachineIds: []) try searching your nft on https://explorer.solana.com/ by its mint address.
 The ID is often a signature address in the very first transaction.

 ### Running
 * Paste your Candy Machine ID at the top portion of the scripts that says ENTER-YOUR-ID-HERE